wixtoolset/web/root/documents/development/wips/5352-new-wixba-ui-v4-wix-improvement-proposal.html.md

 * **Exit** - The AppX uses "Close", and the Close button is not displayed in the Install configuration scenario of the screen shot.
 Is this button needed, given that there is a Close control in windows chrome?
 Currently in the mock up only the chrome control is displayed.
 * **Cancel**

+In the online meeting #109 consensus was that a Close button is needed (not named Exit, and in addition to the one in the window chrome, even though AppX seems to use the Windows chrome).

 ### Status Information
 I don't know what the AppX similarity is so the mock up uses horizontal progress bars and an area for the action text similar in function to the current WixBA.
 Currently text indicating the action, 'Checking for updates' is also placed in this area with an indeterminate progress bar (barbershop style).
 I researched putting short status text to the immediate left of the Action Controls, in a status bar model, but did not try an implementation yet.

+In the online meeting #109 the install progress is immediately above the action buttons.
+Consensus to remove the Action Text area, but to have a shorter message which displays the name of the package being installed immediately above the install progress.
+I had not worked on styling the progress bar yet (importing code from another project just to get something working) but we want to try and get close to Windows 10 default behavior.
+The Update Progress 'marquee' should be replaced with whatever the Windows 10 default behavior is, yet to be researched.

 ## See Also
 Screen shots of the mock up running on Windows 10 Aero, have been placed at: